tiramisulabs/seyfert-docs/src/content/docs/recipes/sending-messages.md

 title: Sending Messages
 ---

 The basic feature of Discord Bots is sending messages across Discord.
-And in Seyfert, you can do it the easiest way.
+That's why here we will see how to send messages with Seyfert.

 First of all, we need to set up a basic `Hello World` command.